Dioscorea communis: Habitat

 Dioscorea communis is a typical plant of the forest understory, from the sea to the mountains, usually in dense woods, but it can also be found in meadows and hedges.

 Uses

-All components of the black bryony plant, including the tubers, are poisonous due to saponin content, so it is not typically used internally; however, it has been used as a poultice for bruises and inflamed joints.
+All components of the black bryony plant, including the tubers, are poisonous due to saponin content, so it is not typically used internally.
+An exception is only reported for young shoots, which are harvested when saponin content is still low and consumed as vegetable.

+However, it has been used as a poultice for bruises and inflamed joints.
 It has been suggested that black bryony be used topically with caution, due to a tendency for the plant to cause painful blisters.

 Studies have isolated calcium oxalate deposits and histamines in the berry juice and rhizomes, which may contribute to skin irritation and contact dermatitis associated with black bryony.

-Black Bryony is highly poisonous and should not be ingested at all at least when raw.
-When cooked, young shoots are commonly eaten in southern France, Greece, Spain, Portugal, Italy and Croatia.

 Chemistry

 The rhizome contains phenanthrenes (7-hydroxy-2,3,4,8-tetramethoxyphenanthrene, 2,3,4-trimethoxy-7,8-methylenedioxyphenanthrene, 3-hydroxy-2,4,-dimethoxy-7,8-methylenedioxyphenanthrene, 2-hydroxy-3,5,7-trimethoxyphenanthrene and 2-hydroxy-3,5,7-trimethoxy-9,10-dihydrophenanthrene).